liqd/adhocracy3/docs/source/CSS_Guidelines.rst

    -  must provide values for all variables.

-      -  Variable are mandatory for all colors and main font sizes.
+      -  Variables are mandatory for all colors and main font sizes.

    -  must mark up any objects, states, modifiers, variables, mixins and adjustments in the designs.
+(The designer produces machine-readable HTML output.)
    -  may request new objects, states, … or the changing of existing ones.

-      -  They must state if the new object, state, … should be part of core or theme.
+      -  They must decide whether the new object, state, … should be part of core or theme.
       -  They must provide semantically rich names for all new features.
-         (e.g. "light-forground" instead of "grey")
+         (e.g. "light-forground" instead of "grey"; see Robert C Martin, Clean Code, Chapter 2)
-      -  They must provide all needed information and files as soon as possible.
+      -  They must provide all necessary information and files as soon as possible (to avoid delays, preliminary dummy files may be provided).
 This includes:

          -  colors
          -  fonts
          -  icons
          -  background images/logos

-   -  must provide the contents of a view in a linearized and therefore prioritized sequence in addition to the layout structure.
+   -  must provide the contents of a view in a linearized and thus prioritized sequence in addition to the layout structure.
 This is needed e.g. for screen readers (assistive technology for the blind) and web crawlers.